Here are some frequently asked questions about our organization and what you can do to get involved!

 Information Night

-Information Night is an online event held via Zoom in January.
+Information Night is an online event held online in January.
 Our VP Recruitment provides a summary of what the ski patrol does and the steps involved in becoming a patroller.
 You’ll also have a chance to speak to the Patrol Leaders from each of the ski areas we serve.
 Information Night is a great opportunity to chat with current patrollers, hear about their experiences with the organization and patrol community, and ask questions.

 Open House